Why is there a 21-foot-long model of the Space Shuttle sitting in a semi-rundown NOHO cemetery?

 In 1924, architect Kenneth MacDonald, Jr. and sculptor Federico Giorgi built the Valhalla Memorial Rotunda, a structure now known as the Portal of the Folded Wings Shrine to Aviation and Museum, on the eastern edge of Pierce Brothers Valhalla Cemetery.
 The shrine is a 78-foot-tall structure of marble, mosaic, and sculpted figures and is the burial site for fifteen pioneers of aviation.
 Originally intended to be the entrance to Valhalla Memorial Park, visitors drove through the arches via Valhalla Drive, off Hollywood Way.
 The Rotunda, with its graceful garden walls and three reflection pools became a tourist attraction, and was used for musical concerts, radio broadcasts and other public events during the 1920’s and 1930’s.
 The statues and decorative moldings were created by sculptor Federico A. Giorgi, who had created the massive Babylonian elephants and lions for the film “Intolerance.”

-In 2007 the Portal was joined by a more modern, just as impressive, companion: a 21-foot-long model of the Space Shuttle (It’s big, but not as big as the real thing, which is 122 feet long).
+In 2007 the Portal was joined by a 21-foot-long model of the Space Shuttle.

 It is a memorial to the crews of the doomed Space Shuttles Challenger and Columbia.
 The insignia for Columbia is painted on its left side, the Challenger on its right.
 Plaques in the lawn directly below the insignia portray the seven astronauts who perished in their respective spacecraft.
 The crew members aren’t buried with the other aviation stars at the Portal, but the Shuttle model serves as their cenotaph.